sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 1.  **Download the Repository**:
     * **Full Repository**: Navigate to the [main repository page](https://github.com/sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project) and click on "Code" → "Download ZIP".
-    * **Object Detection Module Only**: *(If a direct link for the subdirectory is available, include it here.
-The provided link seems to be a placeholder or a general main branch zip.)* A direct download for only the Object Detection folder is typically achieved by downloading the full repository and then extracting the relevant folder.
+    * **Object Detection**: A direct download for only the Object Detection folder is typically achieved by downloading the full repository and then extracting the relevant folder.
 2.  **Extract the ZIP File**: Unzip the downloaded file to your desired location.
 3.  **Navigate to the Object Detection Directory**: Open your terminal or command prompt and change to the `Object Detection` folder within the extracted contents.